“Choose Between a Master's, Ph.D. in Engineering” – US News & World Report

 * Graduate students electing the non-thesis option may substitute three credits of independent study for one elective course.

 Graduate students must submit a degree plan by midterm of their first semester.
 Five-year students must submit a plan with their 5-year program application.
-The plan must be approved by the MS CPE academic advisor X. Maggie Wang.
+The plan must be approved by an MS CPE academic advisor.
 Changes to your degree plan can be made by submitting an updated form, approved by the advisor.